 - 2 cups whole milk

-In a medium bowl, whisk together the milk, eggs, vanilla extract, and 3 tablespoons of sugar until well combined.
+In a large mixing bowl, whisk together the room-temperature eggs, whole milk, vanilla extract, and 3 tablespoons of sugar until fully combined and smooth.

 Step 4: Add the Cinnamon Sugar Topping

-In a small bowl, whisk together the remaining 3 tablespoons of sugar and ground cinnamon.
+In a small bowl, combine the remaining 3 tablespoons of sugar with the ground cinnamon, mixing well so the spice is evenly distributed.

-Sprinkle this cinnamon sugar mixture evenly over the tops of the muffins, creating a sweet and spiced crust.
+Sprinkle this mixture evenly over the top of each muffin, creating a light, sweet cinnamon crust that will caramelize slightly during baking.